Godlander/objmc/README.md

 `autorotate` can be used to make shader estimate rotation from Normals instead of defining it by color. but due to byte inaccuracy this will be a little jittery. allows color to be used for other inputs like controlling animation.

 `autoplay` will make the animation continuously play, color can still be used to define the starting frame. `colorbehavior = 'ttt'` will override this.

+`join` is used by itself to combine generated models. `--join model1.json model2.json` will combine the two or more models into one. the textures still need to be placed in the right paths for all of the models

 The script can be run with arguments to each of these.
 Example: